TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/unknown.md

 Signup Portal Legal Terms of Service Privacy Policy DMCA Policy Pricing/Refunds Security Acceptable Use Terms of Service

 Thank you for using Bitcasa!
-These Terms of Service (the âTermsâ) govern your access to and use of Bitcasa (âweâ or âourâ) websites and services (the âServicesâ), so please carefully read them before using the Services.
+These Terms of Service (the “Terms”) govern your access to and use of Bitcasa (“we” or “our”) websites and services (the “Services”), so please carefully read them before using the Services.
 By using the Services you agree to be bound by these Terms.
 If you are using the Services on behalf of an organization, you are agreeing to these Terms for that organization and promising that you have the authority to bind that organization to these terms.
-In that case, âyouâ and âyourâ will refer to that organization.
+In that case, “you” and “your” will refer to that organization.

 You may use the Services only in compliance with these Terms.
 You may use the Services only if you have the power to form a contract with Bitcasa and are not barred under any applicable laws from doing so.
 The Services may continue to change over time as we refine and add more features.
 We may stop, suspend, or modify the Services at any time without prior notice to you.
 We may also remove any content from our Services at our discretion.

 Your Stuff &.
 Your Privacy

-By using our Services you provide us with information, files, and folders that you submit to Bitcasa (together, âyour stuffâ).
+By using our Services you provide us with information, files, and folders that you submit to Bitcasa (together, “your stuff”).
 You retain full ownership to your stuff.
-We donât claim any ownership to any of it.
+We don’t claim any ownership to any of it.
 These Terms do not grant us any rights to your stuff or intellectual property except for the limited rights that are needed to run the Services, as explained below.

 We may need your permission to do things you ask us to do with your stuff, for example, hosting your data, or =sharing it at your direction.
 This includes product features visible to you, for example, image thumbnails or document previews.
 It also includes design choices we make to technically administer our Services, for example, how we redundantly backup data to keep it safe.
 You give us the permissions we need to do those things solely to provide the Services.
 This permission also extends to trusted third parties we work with to provide the Services, for example Amazon, which provides our storage space (again, only to provide the Services).

-To be clear, aside from the rare exceptions we identify in our Privacy Policy, no matter how the Services change, we wonât share your content with others, including law enforcement, for any purpose unless you direct us to.
+To be clear, aside from the rare exceptions we identify in our Privacy Policy, no matter how the Services change, we won’t share your content with others, including law enforcement, for any purpose unless you direct us to.
 How we collect and use your information generally is also explained in our Privacy Policy.

 You are solely responsible for your conduct, the content of your files and folders, and your communications with others while using the Services.
-For example, itâs your responsibility to ensure that you have the rights or permission needed to comply with these Terms.
+For example, it’s your responsibility to ensure that you have the rights or permission needed to comply with these Terms.

 We may choose to review public content for compliance with our community guidelines, but you acknowledge that Bitcasa has no obligation to monitor any information on the Services.
 We are not responsible for the accuracy, completeness, appropriateness, or legality of files, user posts, or any other information you may be able to access using the Services.